On another front, Huntsville, Texas attorney David P. O'Neil

 - Dr. Rubin "Hurricane" Carter, an advisor at INNOCENT!

-- Shawn van Mastright, the webmaster of Innocence Denied in Pittsburgh,
+- Shawn van Mastright, the webmaster of Innocence Denied in Pittsburgh, Pennsylvania

 - Laura Rawls, a prisoner rights activist in Big Spring, Texas